chorman0773/PokemonSMS/Specifications/LuaGlobalLibraries.md

 ```

 1. Obtains a reference to the global environment.
 If this is used in a lua source file, returns a table that contains All members of the local environment, and any fields defined in the file, except ones defined with local.
 Specifically `_G._G` is an identical expression to `_G`.
 2. Obtains a reference to the current environment.
 If setfenv has not been used in the present environment, then results in a table that contains all members of the the local environment, including any fields defined by the file, except ones defined with local.
 Additionally, contains all fields defined with local by the directly enclosing scope, and all external enclosing scopes, except Upvalue scopes.
 Otherwise, results in the table passed to setfenv.
 If it has not be changed, it is unspecified if defining a field by assigning its index in `_ENV` results in defining that field at file scope or in the current scope.
-If it has been changed via setfenv, then defining a field by assigning its index in `_ENV` only affects the current block scope, except that the changes are reflected in the table passed to setfenv.
+If it has been changed via setfenv, then defining a field by assigning its index in `_ENV` only affects the current block scope, except that the changes are reflected in the table passed to setfenv. `_ENV` is always defined in the current block scope, and `_ENV._ENV` is an identical expression to `_ENV`.
-3. Sets the table that is bound to _ENV.
+3. Sets the table that is bound to `_ENV`.
 The local environment of the current block scope becomes the table, until the scope exists.

 ## Lua Version [lua.lib.ver] ##